sudha-258/DSA-Queue-Simulator/README.md

 🧩 <b>Algorithm Design</b>

-The algorithm used for processing traffic are
+The algorithm used for processing traffic are<br>

-• Vehicle Generation: Randomly generate vehicles in any lane at intervals (1 sec)
+• Vehicle Generation: Randomly generate vehicles in any lane at intervals (1 sec)<br>

-• Traffic Light Control: Cycle through roads, one green light at a time, for LIGHT_DURATION
+• Traffic Light Control: Cycle through roads, one green light at a time, for LIGHT_DURATION<br>

-• Vehicle Movement:
+• Vehicle Movement:<br>
- – Vehicles move only if their road’s light is green
+ – Vehicles move only if their road’s light is green<br>
- – High-priority vehicles handled via priority queue if implemented
+ – High-priority vehicles handled via priority queue if implemented<br>

-• Queue Management:
+• Queue Management:<br>
- – Vehicles enter lane queues in order
+ – Vehicles enter lane queues in order<br>
- – Vehicles leave queue when they cross the junction.
+ – Vehicles leave queue when they cross the junction.<br>

  ⏱️<b>Time Complexity Analysis</b>